Heroin Detox Treatment

 Medical Detoxification from Heroin

 There are a lot of withdrawal symptoms associated with heroin detox.
 These symptoms begin appearing a few hours after the last heroin dose and really begin to peak about three days after stopping heroin.
 These symptoms include diarrhea, agitation, insomnia, jerking of the extremities, bone pain and muscle pain.
 It can be very painful and uncomfortable.
-The symptoms can last anywhere from about four to seven days, depending on just how much heroin is in the system.
+If you are wondering how long the symptoms can last, it's about four to seven days, depending on just how much heroin is in the system.

 Some people decide to take a detox approach from heroin on their own.
 They will visit their health care provider and receive medication that will help them deal with the withdrawal symptoms.
 However, others seek an inpatient facility that utilizes IV therapy and has on-site supervision so that your pain and discomfort can be managed on an ongoing basis.
 This tends to be the safest and most comfortable method for most patients since there is round-the-clock medical care.